SteadyCadence/api-docs/content/04-project.md

 This method requires using both an organization and a project slug.
 [Click here to learn about finding and formatting slugs](01-introduction.md#slugs).

-**Request Payload**

-No payload, only a properly formatted endpoint.

 **Response**